Joachim93/Data-Science-Job-Analysis/README.md

 ## Deployment

-Finally, an interactive webapp was implemented using Streamlit, which allows users to perform certain analyses on the data themselves.
-The webapp was hosted via the Streamlit Cloud and can be accessed at https://joachim93-data-science-job-analysis-deploymentwebapp-iaz63l.streamlitapp.com/.
+Finally, an interactive web  was implemented using Streamlit, which allows users to perform certain analyses on the data themselves.
+The web app was hosted via the Streamlit Cloud and can be accessed at https://data-science-job-analysis-germany.streamlit.app/.
 It contains four standalone
 modules:

 <table border="0" cellspacing="0">